Fellow Since 2009

-This profile was prepared when Asad Danish was elected to the Ashoka Fellowship in 2009.
+This description of Asad Danish's work was prepared when Asad Danish was elected to the Ashoka Fellowship in 2009.

 The New Idea